 '''

+-include("File_Name").

+for example:

 -include("mess_interface.hrl").

 '''

-In our case above the file is fetched from the same directory as all the other files in the messenger example. (\manual\).
+In our case above the file is fetched from the same directory as all the other files in the messenger example. (manual).

 .hrl files can contain any valid Erlang code but are most often used for record and macro definitions.